Voivodeship of Serbia and Banat of Temeschwar: Names

-In various sources (both, Serbian and German) there are two somewhat different variants of the name of the voivodeship, one could be translated into English as Voivodeship of Serbia and Temes Banat and another as Serbian Voivodeship and Temes Banat.
+As in German, in Serbian sources there are two somewhat different variants of the name of the voivodeship; one could be translated into English as Voivodeship of Serbia and Temes Banat and another as Serbian Voivodeship and Temes Banat.

 Also in modern English use, the term Temes Banat or Banat of Temes is sometimes incorrectly replaced with term Banat of Temeschwar or Temeschwar Banat.
 In the original name in all native languages, there is no mention of the city of Temeschwar (Timișoara) in the title of Voivodeship.
 As shown above, the reference to the Temes region is always used, and should be translated into English as Temes Banat or Banat of Temes.

 History

+Creation of the self-proclaimed autonomous province of Serbian Vojvodina in 1848 was followed by the Imperial Patent of 4th March (1849), known as the March Constitution, that imposed constitutional reorganization of the Austrian Empire, and provided (in article 72) a formal base for the creation of an official administrative unit under the name: Voivodeship of Serbia (Woiwodschaft Serbien), also allowing the possibility for future association of that province with other crown lands.

-The Voivodeship was formed by a decision of the Austrian emperor in November 1849, after the Revolutions of 1848/1849.
+The Voivodeship was officially formed by a decision of the Austrian emperor in November 1849, after the Revolutions of 1848/1849.
 It was formed in accordance with privilege given to Serbs by the Habsburg emperor in 1691, recognizing the right of Serbs to territorial autonomy within the Habsburg monarchy.

 It consisted of the regions of Banat, Bačka and northern Syrmian municipalities of Ilok and Ruma.
 An Austrian governor seated in Temeschwar ruled the area, and the title of Voivode belonged to the emperor himself.
 The full title of the emperor was "Grand Voivod of the Voivodeship of Serbia" (Großwoiwode der Woiwodschaft Serbien).
 Even after the Voivodeship was abolished, the emperor kept this title until the end of Austro-Hungarian Monarchy in 1918.

 In 1860, the Voivodeship of Serbia and Temes Banat was abolished and most of its territory (Banat and Bačka) was incorporated into the Habsburg Kingdom of Hungary, although direct Hungarian rule began only in 1867, after the Austro-Hungarian Compromise.
 Unlike Banat and Bačka, in 1860 Syrmia was incorporated into the Kingdom of Slavonia, another separate Habsburg crown land.
 The Kingdom of Slavonia subsequently merged with the Kingdom of Croatia, forming the new kingdom of Croatia-Slavonia, which concluded an agreement with the Kingdom of Hungary in 1868, becoming an autonomous region of the Kingdom of Hungary within Austria-Hungary.